department-of-veterans-affairs/next-build/READMEs/devops/eks.md

 2. Tag creation triggers ["Create and Commit Next-Build Docker Image" workflow](https://github.com/department-of-veterans-affairs/next-build/actions/workflows/mirror-images.yml)

-   - The next-build container is built from docker/Dockerfile and is designed for use within this workflow.
-There are dependencies on vets-website during the app build, so in the first stage it sets up both next-build and vets-website next to one another so that the necessary assets can be found.
-The second stage only preserves the next-build app, however, and discards vets-website as it is no longer needed.
    - Docker image uploaded to Amazon Elastic Container Registry [dsva/next-build-node](https://us-gov-west-1.console.amazonaws-us-gov.com/ecr/repositories/dsva/next-build-node?region=us-gov-west-1).

 3. Successful image creation triggers ["Update infrastructure manifest" workflow](https://github.com/department-of-veterans-affairs/next-build/actions/workflows/update-manifest.yml)